 (b) renewed by the Minister, subject to section 98A, from time to time for any further period or periods not exceeding 21 years in each case.

+(5A) Before granting or renewing a lease, the Minister must be satisfied of all of the following —

+(a) the person is a fit and proper person to hold the lease;

+(b) it is in the better interests of the State and the community to grant or renew the lease;

+(c) the applicant will make, or has made, effective use of the area of land or water the subject of the lease for aquaculture purposes;

+(d) the activities to be, or that are being, conducted under the lease are unlikely to adversely affect other fish or the aquatic environment;

+(e) any other matters prescribed for the purposes of this subsection.

 (5) A lease may be granted or renewed subject to such terms, covenants, restrictions and conditions as the Minister thinks fit including the requirement for payment of money to the Minister.

 (6) Without limiting subsection (5), a lease may be subject to a condition requiring security to be given for the observance of any terms, covenants, restrictions or conditions of the lease.

+(7A) Without limiting subsection (5) or (6), the lease may be subject to a condition requiring payment of an amount to secure payment of any amount that becomes due under section 101(2)(b).

-(7) A lease may be varied in the manner provided in the lease.
+(7) A lease may be varied —

+(a) in the manner provided in the lease; or

+(b) by the Minister in the manner prescribed under section 102(c).

 (8) The Minister may only grant a lease under this section in respect of an area of land and waters vested in the Minister for that purpose or an area of coastal waters.

 (9) If the Minister grants a lease under this section, the Minister is to cause notice of the grant to be published in the Gazette.

 [Section 97 amended by No. 5 of 1997 s.
 52; No. 2 of 2002 s.
-6.]
+6; No. 43 of 2011 s.
+35.]

 98. Limitation on granting of leases in certain marine reserves